HEAPLab/libta/README.md

 libta is a library for timing analysis.
 It applies Extreme Value Theory to a set of time measurements in order to estimate the WCET (Worst-Case Execution Time) with a given probability.

+## LICENSE
+Check the LICENSE file in the root directory for the license of the overall library API.
+For implementation-specific libraries please check the LICENSE file in the related subdirectories

 ## Requirements
 - CMake (>=3.8)
 - G++ or CLang (any version with C++14 support)